tushargupta14/pyDeterministic/README.md

 ### Deterministic Optimal Control
 This undertakes the use of [**Maximum Principle**](https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle) using the Hamiltonian Derivative to move towards the _optimum_ value of Temperature at each time step.

+### Stochastic Optimal Control
+1. **Ito Processes** are used to incorporate the uncertainities which are present in the kinetic parameters.
+This is used in conjuction with the Hamiltonian method employed above.
+2. **Polynomial Chaos Expansions** is a novel technique and has been rarely used in Batch Crystallization which is the main focus here.